runxi-shen/Modeling-Evolution-at-bam/README.md

 __Description of analysis scripts:__

-python_wrt_\*.py: scripts used to run the SLiM simulations by outputting SLiM scripts first and then run the SLiM program;
+python_wrt_\*.py: scripts used to run the SLiM simulations by writing SLiM scripts first and then running the script in SLiM program;

 vcf2fasta.py: convert vcf files output from SLiM to fasta files for downstream iMKT analysis;